Marv Marinovich: Strength and conditioning coach

 Because of his strict upbringing and almost mechanical lifestyle under his father, some nicknamed him the "Robo QB."
 Todd Marinovich went on to have a solid career at USC, but began to show signs of emotional rebellion against his strict upbringing under his father; by the time he entered the NFL as a first round draft pick, he soon became a major bust due to personal issues.
 As a result, an ESPN columnist named the elder Marinovich one of history's "worst sports fathers."

 In 1997 Marinovich started training athletes privately.
 Training professional athletes such as Steve Finley, Jason Sehorn, Tyson Chandler and Troy Polamalu.
 In 2003 together with Biomedical expert Gavin MacMillan they founded SportsLab gym in Rancho Santa Margarita, California with MacMillan as owner and president and Marinovich as head coach.
 In 2003 Marinovich together with chiropractor Edythe Heus, wrote and published ProBodX: Proper Body Exercise – A sum of the research and experience in the unique strength and conditioning program.

 In 2008 the gym name changed to Sport Science Lab (SSL) and was located at San Juan Capistrano, California.
 Under Sports Science Lab, Marinovich's unique training system was called the Neuromuscular Intensification System.
 At some point between 2008–2010 Marinovich stopped being associated with SSL.

-In May 2009, Marinovich became the strength and conditioning coach for MMA fighter BJ Penn for his August 8 title defense against Kenny Florian, at UFC 101 in the main event.
+In May 2009, Marinovich became the strength and conditioning coach for MMA fighter B.J.
+Penn for his August 8 title defense against Kenny Florian, at UFC 101 in the main event.
 Penn defeated Florian by a rear naked choke at 3:54 of the 4th round to retain the UFC lightweight title, and then following with another win against Diego Sanchez via 5th-round TKO due to a cut.